 The Grotto Pool and Spa

-Located in the The Delta Royal Canadian Lodge, The Grotto Pool and Spa offers a wide array of treatments for those in search of relaxation.
+Located in The Royal Canadian Lodge, The Grotto Pool and Spa offers a wide array of treatments for those in search of relaxation.
 Explore their vegan and organic products or try their mineral and salt pools.

 The Rimrock Spa